 1. What Type of Mulch Is Best?

 The best type of mulch is 100% organic hardwood mulch.
-This mulch will give your soil the most nutrients as it decomposes, which will lead to healthier plants and more beautiful gardens.
+This mulch will give your soil the most nutrients as it decomposes, leading to healthier plants and more beautiful gardens.

 Many inorganic mulch options are also available, such as rubber, plastic or rock mulch.
 While these options won’t necessarily hurt the soil, they won’t help it either.
 Only 100% organic hardwood is 100% healthy for the soil.